jtbgroup/kodi-playlist-card/README.md

 ## Installation:

-1. Install the custom component by following it's instructions using HACS.
+1. Install the custom component [Kodi Media Sensors](https://github.com/jtbgroup/kodi-media-sensors).
 2. Install the card using HACS
 3. Reference the new card in lovelace

 ```
 resources: